AlexGhiondea/ghcreate/README.md

 ## Example of input file

-For example, here is a file that will ensure that the labels in GitHub repos follow the Azure-SDK guidelines
+For example, here is a file that will ensure that the labels in GitHub repos follow the Azure-SDK guidelines.

+As you can see, you can specify multiple types of objects in the same input file.

 ```
 Label,Client,Issues that are going to be addressed by a change in the data-plane client library,ffeb77